oubinamosteiroruben/SmartCities/project/README.md

 * **Redpanda**

-  The data generator produces JSON-formatted events with flight information into the `flight_information` Redpanda topic.
+  The data generator produces JSON-formatted events with bus information into the `bus_information` Redpanda topic.
 You can think of Redpanda as your source of truth, the system that stores and distributes your business-critical data downstream.

 * **Materialize**